Best Kids' Headphones

-We purchased and tested 11 kid's headphones to find the best of the best.
+We purchased and tested 11 kids' headphones to find the best of the best.
 In this review, we conducted side-by-side testing with children of different ages to determine which pairs offer the best sound, quality, features, and comfort.

 The worst of the group were the Mpow and the Powmee.
 These options lack tonal quality and "break up" or fuzz at higher volumes.
-The CozyPhones was also unimpressive, as were the sound limiting Snug Play+, though we believe, little eardrums would thank you if they could.
-The BENGOO Gaming Headset had good sound at lower volumes, but testers complained it got staticky at higher volumes.
-At least one parent felt this compromise was a good one since it prevented kids from raising the volume to unreasonable levels, however, it doesn't reflect well on the quality of the headset.
+The CozyPhones was also unimpressive, as were the sound limiting Snug Play+, though we believe little eardrums can benefit from the quiet overall sound of the SnugPlay.
+The BENGOO Gaming Headset had good sound at lower volumes, but testers complained it got staticky with the volume turned up.
+At least one parent felt this compromise was a good one since it prevented kids from raising the volume to unreasonable levels.
+However, we admit this doesn't reflect well on the quality of the headset.
 The LilGadget headphones have less tonal range but good enough sound at all volume levels with no fuzz static at higher volumes.
 The Noot headphones have a fairly good tonal range, but not if you turn them up to high.
-These are probably better for watching shows than listening to bass-heavy music.
+The Noot is probably better for watching shows than listening to bass-heavy music.